pearlchen/getting-started-guides/connectivity/wifi/connect.md

   _Don't know how?
 Refer to [Shell Access](/shell_access/)._

-2. In newer versions of the Intel® Edison firmware you can use the "configure_edison" command.
+2. In newer versions of the Intel® Edison firmware you can use the `configure_edison` command with the `--showWiFiIP` flag.

   ```
   configure_edison --showWiFiIP
   ```

-3. If the "--showWiFiIP" is not available to you, use the "**ip a**" command to output details of your network connection.
+3. If the `--showWiFiIP` flag is not available to you, use the `ip a` command to output details of your network connection.

   ```
   ip a